Wills & Trusts FAQ

 21. WHERE DO I FILE MY LIVING TRUST?

 Living trusts, including Wills, are personal files (even after death) and won’t ever require filing or registration.
-If the property is offered in the title of this trust, the property’s deed will need a signature in the trustee, and the deed will have to be listed to prove that the trustee could market the property.
+If the property is offered in the title of this trust, the property’s deed will need a signature from the trustee, and the deed will have to be listed to prove that the trustee could market the property.

 22. CAN I REVOKE OR CANCEL MY LIVING TRUST?